NEW STUDY PERMIT GUIDELINES

 British Columbia

-In line with the cap on study permits announced by IRCC, the British Columbia government issued guidelines in July 2024 by which they further capped the number of international students that post-secondary institutions can enroll to 30% of their total enrollment.
+In line with the cap on study permits announced by IRCC, the British Columbia government issued guidelines in July 2024 by which they further capped the number of international students that post-secondary institutions can enroll up to 30% of their total enrollment.
 This cap is expected to impact private universities who are more dependent on international students for financial viability.
 Public universities and colleges generally do not accept more than 30% international students every year so the impact will be less on them.
 These institutions will have to submit international education strategy plans to the government which will also monitor the compliance with the cap.
 New post-secondary institutions in British Columbia are already banned from enrolling international students for two years.

 Ontario